Stewart's Corral

 Measuring Bluetooth and Motorola celphone with Cornet

-Please see more youtube links on the Health Links page.
+Please see more youtube links, and newer ones, on the Health Links page.

 Here is an exception to my last paragraph...
 I am adding a section to this page to show normal use in normal areas.
 Thus going near noisy environments intentionally, or kind of, forced into it...